GLOBAL MARKETS-World stock markets pause amid growth concerns

 William Dudley, president of the New York Fed and one of the staunchest supporters of the Fed’s easy-money policies, cited labor market improvements and stronger-than-expected growth in the third quarter as positive signs for the U.S. economic recovery.
 Philadelphia Fed President Charles Plosser, an inflation hawk and critic of Fed stimulus spending, also pointed to improving economic conditions.

-The U.S. dollar index fell 0.2 percent, though the greenback rose 0.2 percent against both the yen and the euro.
+The mere hint that a December tapering is still possible was enough to keep the dollar index steady.
+The index, which measures the dollar against six major currencies, was at 80.80 .
+The dollar rose 0.2 percent against both the yen and the euro.

-In commodity markets, copper fell 0.1 percent while gold was flat.
-U.S. crude oil futures rose 0.1 percent while Brent crude lost 1.04 percent.
+In commodity markets, copper rose 0.1 percent while gold was flat.
+U.S. crude oil futures were flat at $93.02 per barrel while Brent crude lost 0.4 percent.